Anthem Blue Cross Disability Insurance

 - Helping you understand the reasons for your denial;

 - Acquiring additional evidence, including medical records and other documents in support of the appeal;

 - Completing the appeals paperwork;

 - Filing your appeal within the time limits allowed;

 - When necessary, filing an ERISA lawsuit in Federal Court; and/or

 - Briefing your case for consideration by a federal judge during the ERISA lawsuit.

 You don’t have to face your battle against Anthem Blue Cross alone.
 The Ortiz Law Firm is here to help in the appeal process.
-If your LTD claim has been wrongfully denied or terminated, contact our office today at (888) 321-8131 to schedule a free consultation to discuss your case with an experienced Anthem Blue Cross disability claims lawyer.
+If your LTD claim has been wrongfully denied or terminated, contact us online or our office today at (888) 321-8131 to schedule a free consultation to discuss your case with an experienced Anthem Blue Cross disability claims lawyer.